 We plant one tree per Washo Box

-Washo engages with Tree-Nation
+Washo gets involved with Tree-Nation

 How trees benefit us

-Mental health and the basis of life
+Mental health and livelihood

 Dive in and relax - forest bathing has long been practised in Japan.
 It has been proven that trees have a positive effect on us.
 While the forest is a recreational area for us, for many people in developing countries it is their livelihood.
 It provides food, drinking water and work equipment.

 Water means life, without water nothing would work.
-This is particularly true for the world's largest cities: around a third of metropolitan areas such as New York depend on protected forest areas for their drinking water.
-Trees are also extremely important for preventing flooding: When rain falls, it is filtered by the roots of the trees and thus slowed down.
+This is especially true for the world's largest cities: around a third of metropolitan areas such as New York depend on protected forest areas for their drinking water.
+Trees are also extremely important in preventing flooding: When rain falls, it is filtered by the roots of the trees and thus slowed down.
 The water can gradually be absorbed by the soil.

 Luft